timdewild/matnimation/README.md

 - **Static vs Animated Artists** In Matplotlib's approach, there is no clear distinction between static and animated artists.
 More specifically, to find out whether an artist is animated or not, one should check if the artist is updated in the animation function or not.
 However, already from the creation of a static artist, it should be clear that it does not change during the animation.
 In `matnimation`, this distinction between an `AnimatedArtist` and `StaticArtist` is made very apparent already in terms of naming.

-# Examples
+# Tutorials and Examples
-Examples are given in the folder `examples`.
+Tutorials and examples are given in the folder `examples`.
 They are also listed in [this](./examples/examples.md) overview.